 We don’t normally have a waiting list.
 In most cases, we can book you for a session within the same week that you call.
-This applies to massage therapy, podiatry, physiotherapy, and our other services.
+This applies to podiatry, physiotherapy, hydrotherapy and our other services.
 On some days, we can even schedule you in on the same day you call.

 Our personnel will inform you of any availability, in the event our schedule is full.

 How Long Does The First Appointment Last?